 Although this historical event will be an unforgettable experience for older children, Lewes Bonfire Night may not be suitable if your child is of buggy/pushchair age.
-The town gets very busy and there’s a distinct lack of space meaning you could very easily end up feeling quite overwhelmed with a small child in tow.
-Similarly, this event may not be suitable for anyone with any kind of restricted mobility.
+The town gets very busy making it difficult to navigate with a small child in tow.
+Similarly, this event may not be suitable for anyone with restricted mobility.

 In terms of local facilities, access to toilets as well as food and drink is extremely limited.
-Because of the sheer volume of footfall to this town, pubs, restaurants and bars are full to the brim and sometimes they host private parties that have been booked far in advance.
-For food and drink, you’ll want to pack up enough supplies to keep you going long into the early hours: think carbs, snacks and plenty of water.
+Because of the sheer volume of footfall to the town, pubs, restaurants, and bars are full to the brim, although sometimes they host private parties that have been booked far in advance.
+For food and drink, you’ll want to pack up enough supplies to keep you going long into the early hours: think carbs, snacks, and plenty of water.
 There are also street vendors selling food and drink.

 Lewes itself is quite a small town so it’s best to avoid arriving by car.
 There are lots of road closures and parking restrictions that happen throughout many parts of the town from as early as noon on the day.
 The roads coming in and out of Lewes are closed completely from around 4.45pm onwards.
 Even if you decide to beat the crowds and arrive nice and early in the morning to bag a parking spot, you’ll likely get caught out as it’ll be difficult to retrieve your car until the event has wrapped up, usually 2am or even later.
-Public transport is also tricky: local links are cancelled from late afternoon/early evening in order to manage the vast crowds arriving.
+Public transport is also tricky: No trains run to Lewes during Lewes Bonfire Night from late afternoon/early evening in order to manage the vast crowds arriving.
 Local train services won’t stop in the town or even the nearby villages from about 4pm onwards and usually won’t do until the following morning.

-Staying locally to Lewes is most definitely a wise choice if you want to fully experience this spectacular event without getting bogged down with travel logistics, so accommodation-planning preparation is key.
-After filling up on a full English at your cosy cottage, pack up a bag of supplies and plan to travel to the town via foot, on a bike or by public transport if you leave early enough to beat the crowds.
+Staying locally to Lewes is most definitely a wise choice if you want to fully experience this spectacular event without getting bogged down with travel logistics, so accommodation planning is key.
+After filling up on a full English at your cosy cottage, pack up a bag of supplies and plan to travel to the town via foot, on a bike, or by public transport if you leave early enough to beat the crowds.

-Each of the bonfire sites are ticket-only and you’ll be able to purchase tickets in advance or you can sometimes book them at the entry gate.
+While general access to Lewes Bonfire Night is free, each of the bonfire sites are ticket-only.
+You’ll be able to purchase tickets in advance from each of the sites, or many of the local pubs and retailers, as well as the tourist information centre.
+You can sometimes book them at the entry gate, but it’s best to pre-purchase your ticket if you can.
 Ticket costs will vary depending on which area of the town you decide to go to.
 Some of the society bonfires are more family friendly than others and each has quite a different feel to the next so it’s worth doing your research beforehand.
 Don’t forget to bring cash: you’ll need it for ticket-entry purchases and for the many charitable donation boxes doing the rounds on the day.

-It should go without saying that the British weather in November can be unpredictable but we’ll say it anyway: bring waterproofs, boots and coats and be fully prepared for them to smell like firecracker smoke for days to come!
+It goes without saying that the British weather in November can be unpredictable, but we’ll say it anyway: bring waterproofs, boots, and coats and be fully prepared for them to smell like firecracker smoke for days to come!

 It’s worth bearing in mind that sparks will likely fly from the bonfires so keep a safe distance at all times.
-If you’re thinking of bringing your own fireworks, please don’t: the police will quickly take them away from you.
+Bringing your own fireworks is not permitted and police will confiscate them.

 Lastly, if you or your child see a discarded torch in the street, do not pick it up: a specialist team responsible for collecting used torches will arrive at the end of each procession.

 Above all, have fun!
-The vibe of this event is fast-paced, exciting and exhilarating and is the undisputed frontrunner of all 5th of November celebrations that take place across the world.
-Naturally, an event of this magnitude attracts many visitors from far and wide and accommodation options are usually booked up far in advance.
-If you are thinking of experiencing this iconic event for yourself, you’ll need to book your accommodation nice and early.
+The vibe of this event is fast-paced, exciting, and exhilarating and is the undisputed frontrunner of all 5th of November celebrations that take place across the world.